 Clinical Updates Colloquium

 The Clinical Updates Colloquium is held each January.
-It consists of a clinical updates session as well as a suicide prevention and ethics session.
+It consists of a clinical updates session.
 CEUs are offered at this event.

 For questions, please email socialworkevents@kutztown.edu